WorldFirst does not accept private clients. View popular WorldFirst alternatives here.

 In general, clients are positive about the services provided to them by WorldFirst online and over the telephone.
 The firm is regularly praised for being reliable, trustworthy and efficient.
 And despite a recent increase in pricing, customers still feel like they’re getting good value for money and praise WorldFirst for providing excellent exchange rates, even after the price increase kicked in.

-A small number of customers complained about slow transfers but transactions can also be slow to reach specific countries, regardless of which company you choose.
+A small number of customers complained about slow transfers but transactions are slow to reach specific countries, regardless of which company you choose.
 In virtually all countries worldwide, banks do not handle incoming international transactions during bank holidays and weekends.

 Overall, we can see that the vast majority of business clients are satisfied with the service provided by WorldFirst.

 World First’s Exchange Rate & Fees